-It's October, and with Halloween just around the corner, people are watching horror movies this month more than ever.
+It is October, and with Halloween just around the corner, people are watching horror movies this month more than ever.
 But there's a year-round event that scares HR teams to their core…managing the growing number of external third parties such as contractors, vendors, partners, affiliates, guests, and interns.
 While there are many benefits compelling organizations to utilize these non-employee types, this population of outsiders creates a new set of business challenges, including hidden costs and unmeasured risks.

-These non-employees can feel like the plotline of a zombie movie where a seemingly minor event, that appears easy to overcome, cascades quickly into a full outbreak and soon turns the entire landscape into an apocalyptic nightmare.
+These non-employees can feel like the plot line of a zombie movie where a seemingly minor event, that appears easy to overcome, cascades quickly into a full outbreak and soon turns the entire landscape into an apocalyptic nightmare.

 While this identity analogy may seem like a dramatic Hollywood scene, it's more common than you'd think.
 At the core of this story is the HR team tasked with the material challenge of managing third-party non-employees.
 This exercise is challenging to perform because, unlike with full-time employees, non-employee data must be collected collaboratively from sources inside and outside of the organization before access to networks and platforms is granted.

 Rarely does the HR team have sufficient resources and systems in place for the timely and effective collection, processing, and operationalization of non-employee information.
 As a result, shortcuts are taken and mistakes occur.
 At first, this doesn't feel like a big deal.
 A contractor gets more access than he should, or an intern's identity isn't terminated at the end of the summer.
-A seemingly small oversight.
+A small oversight.
 But then, a cybercriminal exploits the oversight and gains access.
 To what?
 Your data, your systems, your network, your customers…everything.
 Cue the zombies.

 And nor should they!
 Instead, their superpowers (and time) should be dedicated to, and specifically focused on, managing the primary asset for any business – its employees.
 Their area of expertise in delivering core business functions such as talent acquisition, payroll, benefits, training, and career development is vital to the success of the company.